Partnering with Parents

 If your child is attending Camp Kanata overnight camp for the first time, we can help.
 We want campers to be safe and happy and for them to be part of Camp Kanata.

 The best way to have a successful first session of overnight or weekend camp is to plan and set expectations with your child before and during camp.

 - Set goals with your camper.
 Whether it is canoeing for the first time or making a new friend, setting goals with your camper will have something to look forward to and aim for at camp.

 - Get to know our staff.
-We are proud to have well-trained counselors and leadership on staff at Camp Kanata to ensure that your child is safe and well cared for.
-We encourage you to read our bios and talk to your camper’s counselor at drop off.
+We are proud to have well-trained counselors and leadership at Camp Kanata to ensure your child is safe and well cared for.
+We encourage you to read our bios and talk to your camper’s counselor at drop-off.